 Holidaying in Loch Ness is full of rich horticulture thanks to its tended parks and gardens, wild woodland and landscaped Highland estates.
-Every inch of soil here is treasured by locals and tourists, not to mention the keen conservationists who are committed to nurturing Scotland’s wildland.
+Locals, tourists and conservationists treasure every inch of soil.

 Through conservation and a thriving habitat the wild hills of the Scottish Highlands continue to bloom.
 The landscape is a huge part of tourism and people come to see its formal garden displays and its majestic wild terrain what ever the weather.
 From sprays of daffodils on forest floors to beautiful rose gardens that surround old castles to cascading heather billowing off coastal cliff sides, Scotland is a country of colour.
 Of course, when Spring comes it can seem that there are way more flowers and colours then any other time of year.

 Here, we look at the flowers that create the most splendid, colourful and delicate displays right through to the gritty heart of Scotland’s natural landscape.
 The variety is vast and the effects are spectacular.
 Continue reading for some visionary wonders that will really get you in the mood for spring.